-Much more can be done to improve the situation of seniors by suppressing the symptoms of old age and treating the illnesses of a high age .
-In this role, adaptogens will work much better.
-Adaptogens increasing mental performance (nootropics) will not increase the intelligence of seniors, but will improve the blood circulation of their brains and the subjectively felt energy and taste for life.
-As far as physical performance is concerned , neither can the seniors return to the age of 20-year-olds .
-Adaptogens, however, suppress inflammation, improve blood circulation in the limbs, accelerate recovery after exertion and, last but not least, improve potency and erection.
-No wonder the true ginseng , which combines all of these effects, was seen in China for the seniors practically as a panacea and became a model for a whole category of self-similar plants - adaptogens.
-Other adaptogens suitable for the elderly are schisandra, stadion , vitánie snodárna and others, among which many of our herbs.
+Much more can be done to improve the situation of seniors by suppressing old age symptoms and treating elderly illnesses .
+In this role adaptogens are much better.
+Adaptogens that increase mental performance (nootropics) will not increase the intelligence of seniors, but will improve the blood circulation of their brains and their subjectively perceived enthusiasm and taste for life.
+As far as physical performance is concerned , neither here can the seniors return to the level of 20-year-olds.
+Adaptogens, however, suppress inflammation , improve limb perfusion, accelerate regeneration after exertion and, last but not least, improve potency and erection.
+No wonder the true ginseng that combines all of these effects in China for the elderly was considered a panacea and became a model for a whole category of self-similar plants - adaptogens.
+Other adaptogens suitable for the elderly are schisandra, stadion, vitánie snodárna and others, among which are many of our herbs.
 While the 20th century was the era of antibiotics and Paracelsus drugs , scientists today realized the efficacy of adaptogens for disease in old age.
-One can only hope that it will be gradually understood by GPs as well.
-Antioxidants and antioxidant vitamins are listed in third place, because the effect of adaptogens, which I focus on here, can not be reduced to a mere antioxidant effect.
+One can only hope that it will gradually be understood by GPs as well.
+Antioxidants and antioxidant vitamins are ranked third, because the effect of the adaptogens that I focus on here can not be reduced to a mere antioxidant effect.

 Maybe I'm surprised, but it is possible to say that today's urban man already lives in terms of the prevention of aging almost optimally.
-When we realize that the aging of the skin is the fastest accelerating sun and solarium, while the body's main killer is oxygen, we can say that our physical activity is small enough today and protects the buildings in which we spend most of the time in front of the sun.
-Buildings additionally provide us with extra protection against cosmic rays, the greater the more concrete floors are above us.
-Further reduction of physical activity is no longer healthy or fit for today's person - we always have the body to enjoy it today and not to save it for the next five years.
+When we realize that the aging of the skin is the fastest accelerating sun and the solarium, while the main stem killer inside the body is oxygen, we can say that our physical activity is small enough today and protects the buildings in which we spend most of the time in front of the sun.
+Buildings additionally provide us with extra protection from cosmic rays, the greater the more concrete floors are above us.
+Further reduction of physical activity is no longer healthy or fit for today's man - we always have the body to enjoy it today and not to save for the next five years.
 Daily aerobic exercise is welcome, but it may not take more than 30 minutes.
-When we forget the fight against urban allergy, which requires that children are not kept too clean and that they come into contact with pollen and other natural antigens in their childhood, today's city man has not many other options to slow down the aging process even further.
-In fact, the only real option is to modify the diet, which needs to eliminate fructose, sucrose and various other "delicacies" and instead to include adaptogens, which in particular in older people significantly suppress the symptoms of old age.
+When we forget the fight against urban allergy, which requires that children are not kept too clean and that they come into contact with pollen and other natural antigens in their childhood, today's urban man has many other options to slow down the aging process even further.
+In fact, the only real possibility is to modify the diet, which needs to eliminate fructose, sucrose and other "delicacies" and instead to include adaptogens, which in particular in older people significantly suppress the symptoms of old age.

-How adaptogens work against the symptoms of old age
+How adapogens work against the symptoms of aging

-In the elderly , the effect of adaptogens is most evident, which by their nature extends the stress range of the body .
-The best-researched adaptogen is ginseng genuine and other ginseng species, such as American ginseng .
-Additionally, the definition of the adaptogen is filled with a large number of other plants, many of which fit into us in common use.
-The extensive use of ginseng in Asian seniors has led European botanicals to give this plant the Panax name - literally "all".
+It is in the elderly that the effects of adaptogens are most evident, which by their nature extends the burden of the organism .
+The best-researched adaptogen is ginseng and other ginseng genes such as ginseng american .
+Additionally, the definition of adaptogen is filled with a large number of other plants, many of which are common in our usage.
+Extensive use of ginseng in Asian seniors has led European botanists to give this plant the generic name Panax - literally "all".
 In fact, the saponins of this plant have only four main effects:

 - Blood thinning ( against atherosclerosis and thrombosis )